 The information you

 will find within

-The co-authors were Joe Collins and Suzanne L. Collins.
+The co-authors were Joe Collins.
+Suzanne L. Collins and Travis Taggart.
 Photos are by Suzanne L. Collins & Bob Gress.
 Range maps are by Jim Mason.

 Joe Collins (1939-2012) was the states most prolific author about Kansas wildlife.
 His titles include Amphibians and Reptiles in Kansas (three editions), Fishes in Kansas (two editions with Frank B. Cross), Turtles in Kansas (with Janalee Caldwell), Natural Kansas, Kansas Wildlife (with Suzanne L. Collins, Bob Gress and Gerald J. Wiens) and Kansas Wetlands: A Wildlife Treasury (with Suzanne L. Collins and Bob Gress).
 He also edited Mammals in Kansas and Birds in Kansas (two volumes) and co-authored the Peterson Field Guide to Reptiles and Amphibians of Eastern and Central North America (two editions).
 He was the author of 13 other books on wildlife and was the Director of The Center for North American Herpetology, a non-profit foundation based in Lawrence, Kansas.